Tskit for phylogenetics#

 The Tree object#

-The Tree object has methods to perform basic operations on a tree such as traversing the nodes, identifying parents, children, and common ancestors, etc. Several methods also return numpy arrays for use in efficient algorithms using numba
+The Tree object has methods to perform basic operations on a tree, such as traversing nodes and identifying parents, children, and common ancestors.
+Several methods also return numpy arrays for use in efficient algorithms using numba.

 for n_id in tree.nodes(order="postorder"):